 With construction projects generating an average of 56 change orders each over the course of design and building, there’s no way that manual processes can keep up with the requests.
 A delay of even a few hours in pushing out changes to crucial project documents after a change decision can result in wasted materials and labor.

 The construction industry may not be targeted for hacking attempts as often as healthcare and retail companies, but there have been plenty of serious data leaks in the past few years within the industry.
-In 2017, just over 80% of surveyed companies in the architectural, engineering, and construction (AEC) industries reported at least one instance of fraud.
+Cybertalk.org reported that nearly one out of every six construction companies experienced a ransomware attack in recent years.

 Poor document control practices represent a weak point for access to sensitive data.
 Unsafe practices, like using common login details shared between team members, can lead to unauthorized access when a single device or account is breached.
 Individual user accounts with permission controls are a safer and more efficient way to protect sensitive data.